Machine translation

 News

-Country: Armenia
+• Country: Armenia

-Chaired by the Ministry of Environment and organised within the “European Union for Environment” Programme framework, the meeting focused on water resilience in the context of increasing pressures, including climate change.
-The participants discussed the progress made since the updated Water Code came into effect, including in conjunction with ongoing water projects, and defined emerging challenges and priorities.
-Also, lessons learnt from the joint monitoring of surface and groundwater resources with Georgia in the Khrami-Debed basin and the next steps were identified.
+Chaired by the Ministry of Environment and organised within the framework of the European Union for Environment - Water Resources and Environmental Data Programme, the meeting focused on the development of Armenia’s Water Strategy with a whole-of-government approach to addressing socio-economic development and resilience in the context of increasing pressures, including climate change.
+The participants discussed the progress made since the updated Water Code came into effect and the results from water-related projects.
+They also defined the next steps and priorities for the Water Strategy progression.
+Lessons learnt from the joint monitoring of surface and groundwater resources with Georgia in the Khrami-Debed basin, and the next steps were identified.

 The meeting was attended by the members of Armenia’s Steering Committee for the National Policy Dialogue on Water.
 The cross-sectoral Committee consists of 35 members from the Ministry of Environment, Ministry of Territorial Administration and Infrastructures, Ministry of Finance, Ministry of Health, Ministry of Economy, Public Services Regulatory Commission, Regional Administrations and Universities, Institutes and NGOs.
 Representatives of the EU Delegation to Armenia and international projects and partners working in the Armenian water sector are also invited to attend the Committee’s meetings.